Lomochrome Color ’92 Film Preview

 Exposing Lomochrome Color’92.

-Color’92 is a medium-low contrast film.
-It tends to lack saturation when compared to the actual scenes.
-But increasing the contrast (either by choosing a strongly-lit scene or in post-production) can come at the cost of increased graininess.
-You can soften the grain’s effect by using larger apertures with narrower depths of field.
+Color’92 is a medium-low contrast film with saturation appearing to decrease with every additional stop of light.
+Increasing the contrast (either by choosing a strongly lit scene or in post-production) can come at the cost of increased graininess.
+You can soften the grain’s effect by using larger apertures with narrower depths of field or simply shooting this film in medium format.

-Softer light, low-contrast scenes can also work well with Color’92 — this combination can create “melancholic” and “nostalgic” looks, which I think this film does exceptionally well.
+Softer light, low-contrast scenes work well with Color’92 — this combination can create “melancholic” and “nostalgic” looks, which I think this film does exceptionally well.

 Color’92 works well with flash photography and can be used to take photos at night.
 It doesn’t seem to have issues with reciprocity failure at one-second exposures, though I didn’t push it any further during my tests.
 However, this is a daylight-balanced film, so watch out for mixed lighting (which can make colour correction difficult), consider shooting with a blue filter, and prepare to make some adjustments after scanning.

-Even though this film appears to have a wide dynamic range, Color’92 has a sweet spot between zones IV-X (mids to highlights) where the grain recedes, colour casts are easier to control, and colour accuracy improves.
-I would aim to have as much of that as possible in my images.
+Even though this film appears to have a decent dynamic range, Color’92 has a sweet spot between zones IV-X (mids to highlights) where the grain recedes, colour casts are easier to control, and colour accuracy improves.
+I would aim to have as much of that as possible.

 It's been 4 years since our last completely new Color Negative Film (the LomoChrome Metropolis), so this is an exciting milestone.
 Everyone is super excited and the community’s response on day 1 was incredible: The feedback was overwhelming and positive and we sold through our first batch we had in stock within a few hours!
 Naturally, everyone here as well as at HQ is over the moon.